OpenSisma/opensisma.github.io/Documentation.md

 - an organisation already established in the Open Data Ecosystem;

 - the reusing of the data by the users interested in.

 In an hypothetic organisational system of our project, we could base our sustanibility on the following elements:

--Provenance and Promptness: Our mashed-up Datasets use data taken from different sources.
+- Provenance and Promptness: Our mashed-up Datasets use data taken from different sources.
 Only if the original sources respect the updating time, the timeliness requirement would be assured.

 - the financial  support of established entities like the 'Agenzia per la Ricostruzione Emilia Romagna', or the entity 'Regione Emilia Romagna' itself, which could be interested in our analysis.
 However, we considered a structure in which the cost and the maintenance of the datasets would be around 0, even sustaining the quality of the data and the updating.

-- we used the international license CC BY-SA 4.0: a copyleft-based license that allows the users to share and modify the content with the conditions of attribution and sharing under the same license.
+- we used the international license CC BY-SA 4.0: a license that allows the users to share and modify the content with the conditions of attribution and sharing under the same license.

 - we included our e-mail addresses on the website, in order to give the possiibility to the user of contacting, easily and tempestively,to ask for clarification, make requests and so on.